ejdostal/Data_projects_TripleTen/06_Zomato_project_ README.md

 The results of this analysis included a decomposition, a final report summarizing key analysis findings, and a dashboard for further analysis of Zomato customers.

-Please have a look at the Zomato customer analysis dashboard [linked here ](https://public.tableau.com/views/ZomatoCustomerAnalysisDashboard/CustomerCohortDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)for a full description of results.
+Please have a look at the [full report ](https://drive.google.com/file/d/1uSM46u2JFCWPFk6KR33JhcBjuSZiiFPM/view?usp=sharing) and [dashboard ](https://public.tableau.com/views/ZomatoCustomerAnalysisDashboard/CustomerCohortDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) linked here for a full description of results.